myay/LTA-BNN/README.md

 # LTA-BNN
-A framework for evaluating the TLU-based execution of BNNs.
+The framework for evaluating the LTA-based execution of BNNs, used in the paper with the title "Global by Local Thresholding in Binarized Neural Networksfor Efficient Crossbar Accelerator Design".

 Tested setups:
 - Python 3.6.9, PyTorch 1.5.0, GeForce GTX 1060 6GB (Driver Version: 440.100, CUDA Version: 10.2)